-Our journey started as a blog, set up to create positive change around people's perceptions of disabilities.
+Our journey started as a blog, set up to create positive change around how disabled people are seen and valued.
 This was inspired by one of our founding members, who always has a smile on his face!
 After reaching thousands of people online, we decided to take our message further.

 We aim to:

 Provide positive role models for young disabled people.

 We provide interactive training workshops, focusing on many aspects of disability awareness and social inclusion.
 Our training is uniquely facilitated by our Inclusion Champions - young adults who experience disability on a daily basis.

 Our brilliant team are experienced in living with a range of disabilities.
 Before we delivered our first workshops, they completed eight weeks of training, giving them the experience and skills to use their abilities to effectively deliver our workshops.
 Here are their stories, in their own words...

 Ellie is a young woman who describes herself as bubbly, likes to have a laugh and is always happy.

 Ellie has Cerebral Palsy and has attended both Special and Mainstream schools, as well as living away from home at a residential college for 3 years.